-The 15 desktop tools updated today are Photoshop, Lightroom, Illustrator, InDesign, InCopy, Dreamweaver, Flash Pro, Premiere Pro, After Effects (including the highly-anticipated Character Animator), Audition, Prelude, Speedgrade, Media Encoder, Muse, and Edge Animate.
-All current Creative Cloud members will receive an automatic upgrade to the 2015 Release, and all of the new free trial downloads are also now live online.
-As before, the new tools and services are available via affordable annual or monthly memberships.
-Adobe continues to grow Creative Cloud in a big way, now with over 30 million paid customers already having signed up.
+The 15 upgraded desktop applications are Photoshop, Illustrator, InDesign, InCopy, Animate (formerly Flash Pro), Muse, Dreamweaver, Premiere Pro, After Effects, Character Animator, Audition, Prelude, Media Encoder, Bridge, and Experience Design (XD).
+All current Creative Cloud members receive an automatic upgrade to the 2017 Release, and all of the new free trial downloads are also now live online.
+As before, the new tools and services are available via budget-friendly annual or monthly memberships.
+Creative Cloud membership continues to expand at an accelerating pace around the world, with now over 30 million paid customers having signed up.

 Install now: Get all new Creative Cloud 2024 direct download links and free trials.

-Things You Should Know About the 2015 Release
+What You Should Know About the 2017 Release

-If you do not want it to uninstall your prior versions – for third-party compatibility reasons or just to wait until you’re comfortable with the new CC 2015 version – then click on “Advanced Options” and uncheck “Remove old versions.”
+If you do not want it to uninstall your prior versions – for third-party compatibility reasons or just to wait until you’re comfortable with the new CC 2017 version – then click on “Advanced Options” and uncheck “Remove old versions.”
 In all cases, per usual, you’ll have to reinstall any third-party plug-ins and extension panels after you upgrade.
 For more information and details, please see this guide.
-So, it’s up to you: if you choose, CC 2015 will install and run alongside CC 2014, CS6, CS5, or any older CS versions with no problem (and many people do this), or you can have the the older release(s) removed.
-Of course, if you use the CC 2015 direct download links instead of the Desktop App, then you have full control of everything yourself.
+So, it’s up to you: if you choose, CC 2017 will install and run alongside CC 2015, CS6, CS5, or any older CS versions with no problem (and some people do this), or you can have the the older release(s) removed.
+Of course, if you use the CC 2017 direct download links instead of the Desktop App, then you have full control of everything yourself.

-In any event, as a Creative Cloud member you always have access to older CC 2014, CC 2013, and CS6 versions available in an online archive for all subscribers to download and use if/when needed.
+In any event, as a Creative Cloud member you always have access to older CC 2015, CC 2014, CC 2013, and CS6 versions available in an online archive for all subscribers to download and use if/when needed.
 So if you ever uninstall an earlier version that you want back later, it’s there for you.
-If you’re trying out CC 2015 and decide to join when the free trial period is up, you can easily convert your trial to ongoing use without reinstalling the software.
-For those who still want traditional (perpetual) licensing instead, Adobe continues to sell CS6 direct for those who wish it (the CS6 free trials are also still available), although keep in mind this software is from 2012 and will not be updated any further.
+If you’re trying out CC 2017 and decide to join when the free trial period is up, you can easily convert your trial to ongoing use without reinstalling the software.

 Special: Legally download dozens of free Adobe books for a limited time!